timhaintz/PromptEngineering/README.md

 ### Categorise Text Using Cosine Similarity

-To categorise text using cosine similarity, use the categorisation_cosine_similarity.py script:
+To categorise text using Cosine Similarity, use the categorisation_cosine_similarity.py script:

 ```sh
 python categorisation_cosine_similarity.py --threshold 0.5